Peppone248/SeriedAta/README.md

 # Serie dAta ⚽

-A data science project built around **Serie A football** (seasons 2020–2025).
-The goal is to explore how far you can go in understanding and predicting match outcomes using only publicly available team-level and squad-level statistics — no match events, no live tracking, no betting odds.
+Project built around **Serie A** (seasons 2020–2025).
+The aim is to explore how far you can go in understanding and predicting match outcomes, team_trend over years and defensive profiles, using only publicly available team-level and squad-level statistics — no match events, no live tracking, no betting odds.

 The project grew organically across three areas, each asking a different question about the same sport.